I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_dd_getdriverinfo2data.md

 </tr>
 </table>

+`dwExpectedSize`

+Specifies the expected size, in bytes, of the information requested.
+Driver should only read (not write) this member.

 ## Remarks
 The <b>dwExpectedSize</b> member of the DD_GETDRIVERINFODATA structure is not used when a <a href="https://msdn.microsoft.com/5e2dd363-9e72-4674-940e-8b4f06f6eb14">GetDriverInfo2</a> request is being made.
 Its value is undefined in this case and should be ignored.
 Instead, the actual expected size of the data is found in the <b>dwExpectedSize</b> member of DD_GETDRIVERINFO2DATA.